 The 18-piece brass and 18-piece woodwind ensembles were recorded specifically for the library, focusing more on interesting and unusual phrases rather than traditional shorts and longs.
 In addition, a bunch of analogue synths and interesting vintage effect processors have been used to produce a rather eclectic curation of core samples to choose from.

-It is possible to call up somewhat traditional sounding brass and woodwind patches, but this would totally miss the point of the library.
-Though the instrument is very complex, the clever front end main screen contains most of the control elements you will need to perform with the presets.
+It is possible to call up somewhat traditional-sounding brass and woodwind patches, but this would totally miss the point of the library.
+Though the instrument is very complex, the clever front-end main screen contains most of the control elements you will need to perform with the presets.
 The preset browser contains a huge selection of choices categorised by style – ambient, synth orchestral etc.

 With the default intro patch ‘Destructive Brass’ loaded on startup you are presented with four unique brass-themed sliders, each with an individual control unique to the patch.
 This patch has more, pulse, filer and glide controls.
-‘More’ meaning more ‘oomph’, pulse being a rhythmic LFO, the filter is a hi-pass and glide is portamento.
+‘More’ means more ‘oomph’, pulse being a rhythmic LFO, the filter is a hi-pass and glide is portamento.
 You become more familiar with the language the longer you spend using the instrument.

-There is a good amount of control over the sample playback, from reversing, changing the playback start and end, pitch tuning and interesting glitch tape loops.
+There is a good amount of control over the sample playback, from reversing, and changing the playback start and end, pitch tuning and interesting glitch tape loops.
 A simplistic mic selection is here for choosing either close or far on the instrument recordings, though in practice there is not a massive tonal difference between the two sets.

 Without even delving further into the synth, the front page offers quite a flexible number of controls to morph and wreck the samples.
 Swapping out samples is as easy as clicking the sample name and choosing another presented in a grid browser.

 The ASDR includes an extra ‘curve’ control for the attack, which I found to be surprisingly effective on brass samples.
-A second pitch envelope features an ‘amount’ control on its ADSR for overall pitch level, great for making natural sounding swells even on very synthetic patches.
+A second pitch envelope features an ‘amount’ control on its ADSR for overall pitch level, great for making natural-sounding swells even on very synthetic patches.

 Finally, stereo spread and pan control with an option for converting the sample to mono and full legato mode.
-The advanced settings are for setting keyboard trigger range and portamento settings.
+The advanced settings are for setting the keyboard trigger range and portamento settings.

 Generally, taking the level lower slows the sample and darkens the sound, higher speeds it up and brightens the sound.

-Analog Brass and Winds comes packaged with an extensive selection of effects to choose from, nothing too weird, but all the basics are covered.
+Output Analog Brass and Winds comes packaged with an extensive selection of effects to choose from, nothing too weird, but all the basics are covered.

-A filter with hi and low pass, 3-band EQ, guitar amp style distortion and a basic compressor.
+A filter with high and low pass, 3-band EQ, guitar amp style distortion and a basic compressor.
 The motion effect includes both a phaser and chorus, both sounding really nice.
 A dual-engine delay unit is here, each channel containing time, feedback, pan and wet controls.

 Finally, there is a nicely featured reverb section with selections of convolution or synthetic style, all of which sound nice.

 Though there is nothing overly groundbreaking here, rather impressively you have these effects as either global AND replicated for each sample engine – effectively offering three individual FX sections.
-The individual sample FX features the same effect types as the global section, but each being more tailored for single samples.
+The individual sample FX features the same effect types as the global section, but each is more tailored for single samples.

-The extremely customisable rhythm section features multiple wave or stepped LFO shapes, each controlling any number of modulators in the FX section.
+The extremely customisable rhythm section features multiple waves or stepped LFO shapes, each controlling any number of modulators in the FX section.
 Each patch can assign two of these rhythm machines to each of the two layers, each with totally independent controls, tempos and FX.
 You could assign the same sample to both layers and have effectively 4 rhythm generators in action for some extremely complex results.

 The control section is a little daunting at first but it doesn’t take long to get to grips with the workflow and to start inventing your own modulations.

 The wave filters include a large selection of LFO shapes as you would expect, but the included step sequencer is a stroke of genius.
 There is a huge selection of patterns to choose from and of course, you can draw in your own creations.
-Handy pattern invert/flip and randomise buttons are here, plus you can offset patterns one-click at a time as well, which is a nice touch.
-You can choose up to 32 steps and there is a smooth control for rounding off the attack time and creating a quasi-LFO type effect when turned to full.
+Handy pattern invert/flip and randomise buttons are here, plus you can offset patterns one click at a time as well, which is a nice touch.
+You can choose up to 32 steps and there is a smooth control for rounding off the attack time and creating a quasi-LFO-type effect when turned to full.

 Locking any of these controls to a MIDI controller gives you extraordinary levels of expression.
 I found adding subtle movement to pad sounds can excite a somewhat vanilla sound and introduces a deeper level of complexity to your arrangements.
-Fortunately, you can save your custom rhythm arrangements as presets, so I found it well worth the time to make a bunch of nice little enhancers to apply to other patched I used.
-Of course, if you are stuck for inspiration there a lot of presets here to try out as well.
+Fortunately, you can save your custom rhythm arrangements as presets, so I found it well worth the time to make a bunch of nice little enhancers to apply to other patches I used.
+Of course, if you are stuck for inspiration there are a lot of presets here to try out as well.

 The curious ‘Flux’ control requires some serious study to understand and perfect.
 In essence, it is an 8-channel independent sequencer.
 This device allows you to assign a rhythmic groove to each of the 8 slots which it will play through in order.
-It is also possible to offset the start point, allowing totally crazy and almost random sounding results.
+It is also possible to offset the start point, allowing totally crazy and almost random-sounding results.

 Anyone familiar with arpeggiators will have no trouble in this section.
 By itself nothing to write home about, but along with the hugely flexible rhythm section, it provides many more creative possibilities to adventurous producers.

-Analog Brass and Winds is generally quite aggressive sounding, as one might expect from a brass section.
+Output Analog Brass and Winds is generally quite aggressive sounding, as one might expect from a brass section.
 This is not to say everything is bombastic.
-There are a plenty of soft ambient patches and light woodwinds, but the instrument feels more comfortable wrecking and mangling sounds than subtly whispering them.
+There are plenty of soft ambient patches and light woodwinds, but the instrument feels more comfortable wrecking and mangling sounds than subtly whispering them.